2ndSightLab/ai-tracker/awswishlist.md

 🟠 What is "panorama"???
 I keep seing that domain and when I look it up it says it's a canceled AWS camera service?
 Can you please give that an appropriate DNS name and provide documentation so I know what that is doing?

-🟠 I don't like the obscure .ai domain and I don't want to have my browser interacting with Adobe or demdex when I'm in the AWS console managing resources please.
+🟠 What is the .ai domain.
 No AI automagic stuff in my AWS console please.

+🟠 I would prefer no third party domains when I load the AWS console.
+I see Adobe and Demdex.
+Can't you front those with your own doamins so you can see the traffic going to those third party domains?
+Or if you do inspect that traffic can you document and explain what those are used for and why they exist?

 🟠 What is tangerine box?
 Please provide more information about each domain and its purpose and why it is needed.